 It is also important to say that custom ROMs are often available as official and unofficial releases.
 Later use the source code of the official release (if publicly available) and adapt it to devices not supported by the main developers.
 Unfortunately, this often leads to a delay.
 In addition to that, many developers combine features of different custom ROMs.

 Custom Roms offer you a variety of new features, tweaks and visual enhancements.
 The best source to find a working one for your device is the XDA-Developers forum.
-Many custom ROMs are based on the two big releases: CyanogenMod and Paranoid Android.
+Many custom ROMs are based on either Stock Android or LineageOS, formerly called CyanogenMod.
 The easiest way to find the best custom ROM for you is to compare their features or simply test them for a few days.
-To make your start easier, I’ve written a few words about the major custom ROMs below.

 Kernels are the brain of your Android device and communicate between software and hardware.
 Therefore, they are responsible for managing things like CPU / GPU clocking speed, screen sensitivity / colors or voltage.
 By using a custom kernel you can not only improve battery life, but also increase system performance.